 Philadelphia is full of historical sites, good eats, and cultural institutions.
 From colonial-era attractions to modern art, there is more than enough to occupy any amount of time you have in this great city.
 If you’re planning a trip, a weekend in Philadelphia will let you see some of the top sites and then dig a little bit deeper to visit places casual visitors may miss.

 As locals, we’ve spent a lot of time getting to know many of the best sites and restaurants.
 Because a weekend trip is still a quick visit, we’ve focused our recommendations on some of the most unique things to see, while keeping geography in mind.
-This 2 day itinerary is designed to minimize back-tracking while still covering some of the best places to go in a weekend in Philadelphia.
+This 2 day itinerary is designed to minimize back-tracking while still covering some of the best places to go in a weekend based on our own experiences.

 Day 1: Historic Philadelphia

-The first day in Philadelphia is focused on Old City.
+We start out focused on Old City, which is a top priority for most people visiting for the first time.
 This neighborhood is the historic core of the city, notable for being the place where the Declaration of Independence was signed, where Benjamin Franklin experimented with electricity, and where the first U.S. presidents lived.
 It also has museums, lively waterfront parks and piers, art galleries, and great restaurants to try.

 There are lots of options for breakfast in Old City.
-The Bourse and Old City Coffee are two of our favorites.
+Talula’s Daily and Old City Coffee are two of our favorites.
+They are both within a few blocks of the main historic sites, so they’re not far out of your way if you’re staying in the neighborhood.

-Depending on where you’re staying, Old City Coffee a couple of blocks away on Church Street may be a more convenient option.
+Depending on where you’re staying, Old City Coffee a couple of blocks away may be more convenient.
 This shop has been a Philadelphia institution for nearly 40 years.
 They roast their own beans and offer housemade scones, muffins, and other light breakfast items.

 Independence Hall

-Independence Hall tickets are just $1, and it’s a good idea to reserve in advance, especially if you’re visiting in the summer.
+Independence Hall tickets are just $1, and it’s a good idea to reserve in advance, especially if you’re visiting in the summer (they’re generally not required in January).
 Make sure to leave time to go through the security screening before your tour.

-It may also be possible to see Old City Hall, the location of the first Supreme Court, which is adjacent to Independence Hall.
+It may also be possible to see Congress Hall, the location of the first US House of Representatives and Senate, which is within the secure zone adjacent to Independence Hall.
+We definitely recommend a stop if the building is open.

 Liberty Bell

-Just steps from Independence Hall is the Liberty Bell.
-The small museum here is free to visit and features exhibits about the bell’s origins, its famous crack, and how it became such a prominent symbol of freedom.
+Right outside Independence Hall, the Liberty Bell is housed in a small museum that is free to visit.
+Exhibits detail the bell’s origins, its famous crack, and how it became such a prominent symbol of freedom.

-One of the lesser-known sites in the historic area, the Second Bank of the United States now operates as a portrait gallery.
-Its permanent collection has over 150 portraits of politicians, military officers, and other notable people who figured prominently in the American Revolution and the early days of the United States.
-Many of the paintings are the work of prominent artist Charles Wilson Peale who was most well-known for the dozens of portraits he painted of George Washington.
+- Second Bank of the United States — Portraits of notable people who were prominent during the Revolution and the early days of the United States hang in a gallery here.
+Many are the work of artist Charles Willson Peale who was well-known for his portraits of George Washington.

-This beautiful 18th-century building at the end of a cobblestone path was the location of the First Continental Congress.
-The delegates’ chairs and the banner from the 1788 Constitutional parade are displayed, and there are often rotating historical exhibits.
+- Carpenters’ Hall — An 18th-century building at the end of a cobblestone path hosted the First Continental Congress.
+The delegates’ chairs and the banner from the 1788 Constitutional parade are displayed, and there are rotating historical exhibits.

 Elfreth’s Alley

-Head three blocks north to Elfreth’s Alley.
-This charming street with brightly painted doors is one of the most popular places to visit in Philadelphia.
+Head a few blocks north to Elfreth’s Alley, a charming street with brightly painted doors that is one of the most popular places to visit in Philadelphia.
 No matter how many times we walk it, we always notice something new.
 Plus, homeowners often put up seasonal decorations, which is fun to see.

-The oldest residential street in the US, there is more than 300 years of history in Elfreth’s Alley.
+The oldest residential street in the US, there are centuries of history in Elfreth’s Alley.
 Visit the museum located in the former homes at 124-126, which tells the history of the street and the tradesmen who lived here when it was built.

 Christ Church and its Burial Ground

 While there are some graves at the church site, the Christ Church Burial Ground is a couple of blocks away.
-At the burial ground, you’ll find the graves of many Revolutionary War figures and early leaders.
-There are signers of the Declaration of Independence and notable figures like Dr. Philip Syng Physick who is known at the “father of modern surgery.”
+It is the resting place of signers of the Declaration of Independence and leaders like Dr. Philip Syng Physick who is known at the “father of modern surgery” (you can still tour his house on 4th and Cypress).

-The most notable person buried here is Benjamin Franklin.
+Benjamin Franklin is certainly the most famous person buried here.
 His grave is typically covered with pennies, an homage to his “a penny saved is a penny earned” adage.
-If you don’t pay to enter the burial ground, Franklin’s grave is visible through the wall at the cemetery’s northwest corner.
+If you don’t pay to enter the burial ground, you can still see Franklin’s grave through a cut out in the wall at the cemetery’s northwest corner.

 Cherry Street Pier

 Nearby, Cherry Street Pier offers a contemporary break from all the history.
 This unique spot is a 100-year-old municipal pier that has been converted into a mixed-use space.
-There are artworks of all types done by local artists who have workshops here.
+It’s full of artworks done by local artists who have workshops here.

-During the summer and on the weekends, concessions are available, so this is a great place to stop for lunch if you’re hungry.
-Enjoy a drink and a meal with incredible views of the Delaware River and browse all the artwork on-site.
+During the summer and on the weekends, concessions are open and the space becomes a beer garden, so this is a great place to stop for lunch if you’re hungry.
+One of our favorite things on a nice day is to enjoy a drink and a meal with incredible views of the Delaware River and to browse all the artwork.
 On weekends, there are often markets featuring local artisans and other special events.
+It’s one of the most unique spaces in the city.

 If lunch at Cherry Street Pier doesn’t float your boat or you just really want a Philly cheesesteak, head to Campo’s.
 For more than 70 years, Campo’s has made some of the best cheesesteaks and specialty sandwiches in the city.
 They pride themselves on great service and are open every day.

 If you’ve never had a cheesesteak before, it’s important to know that steak, cheese, and onions are the only acceptable ingredients for an authentic cheesesteak (exceptions may be made for chicken).
-You order based on what type of cheese you want and whether you want onions (“wit” or “witout”).
-If you want the sandwich with onions and wiz (Cheez Whiz-like cheese), you would order “wiz wit,” for instance.
+Order based on what type of cheese you want and whether you want onions (“wit” or “witout”).
+For instance, if you want the sandwich with onions and wiz (Cheez Whiz-like cheese), you would order “wiz wit.”
 If you want provolone and no onions, you would order “provolone witout.”
 However, the nice folks at Campo’s will be pleased to serve you even if you don’t order like a local.

 Betsy Ross House